Safety Policies and Procedures Manual

 Drivers must not use radar or speed detecting devices in University vehicles.

-Exception: Drivers may use radar or speed detecting devices in privately-owned vehicles used on official University business if otherwise lawful.
+- Excludes drivers operating privately-owned vehicles on official University business if otherwise lawful.

 4.4.e Personal Electronic Devices